EBZebra/docs/edge/source/guide/about.md

 * Access to the world's largest developer community

 ###Common APIs across all enterprise devices
-* Single code base; does not require different APIs for different OSs to create a true write-once, run-anywhere experience
+* Single code base; does not require different APIs for different OSs to create a true write-once, run-anywhere apps with a consistent UI
 * Easily access native device hardware with JavaScript APIs

 ###Backward compatible with PocketBrowser